alperkaya0/alperkaya0/README.md

 - I'm currently working on ... <br>
 Honing my web development skills.
 - How to reach me: ... <br>
-You can use my email, find me at discord, message through linkedin...
+You can use my email, message through linkedin...
 You have lots of options.
 - A phrase I really like ... <br>
 Nobody knows everything, just google it.